owen62/Starsflaw/README.md

      To download our database, go to starsflaw/db/install_BDD.php and execute this page.
      If it is not working, you need to modify the file install_BDD.php the user at line 5 or change the database name at line 7 and 18.

+   - Docker

+      You need to install docker for access to some challenge.
+Go to [https://docs.docker.com/get-docker/]

 ## Prerequisites